sanjayankur31/ankursinha.in/content/fedora-elections-nomination-period-has-begun.rst

 :date: 2012-05-09 11:01
 :author: ankur
 :category: Tech
-:tags: elections, Fedora
+:tags: Fedora
-:tags: elections, Fedora
+:tags: Fedora
-:tags: elections, Fedora
+:tags: Fedora
-:tags: elections, Fedora
+:tags: Fedora
 :slug: fedora-elections-nomination-period-has-begun

 So, who are you nominating this cycle?
 We have the following elections